 March 29, 2018

-There are several situations where the Rayleigh distribution occurs in random vibrations.
+There are several situations where Rayleigh distribution occurs in random vibration.
 The peak amplitudes of the response of resonance to a random excitation exhibit a Rayleigh distribution.
-The amplitudes of the spatial vibration patterns in complex systems have a Rayleigh distribution.
-This second case led John W. Strutt, 3rd Baron Rayleigh, to derive the formula for the probability distribution bearing his name.
-He considered the vibration amplitude to be a vector r with a and b components that are independent and Normally distributed with zero mean value and variance, σo 2, as illustrated here:
+The amplitudes of the spatial vibration patterns in complex systems also have a Rayleigh distribution.
+This second example led John W. Strutt, 3rd Baron Rayleigh, to derive the formula for the probability distribution bearing his name.
+He considered the vibration amplitude to be a vector r with a and b components that are independent and normally distributed with zero mean value and variance, σo 2, as illustrated in the image below:

-The normalized magnitude of r is given by Equation 23:
+The normalized magnitude of r is given in Equation 23:

 The PDF is given in Equation 24 and displayed in Figure 3.19.